Secure and reversible face anonymization with diffusion models: Introduction

-\textbf{Diffusion-based face anonymization.} Recent work on face anonymization rely on conditional diffusion models.
-Shaheryar {\it et al.}~\cite{shaheryar2024iddiffuse} develop a dual-conditional diffusion model that drives, using a reference synthetic face as a conditioning, the anonymized face toward the synthetic face while preserving the identity-irrelevant image features.
-Similarly, You {\it et al.}~\cite{you2024generation} employ Stable Diffusion~\cite{rombach2022high} guided by two face embeddings, one identity and one style embedding.
-Kung {\it et al.}~\cite{kung2025nullface} method includes also a face embeddings guidance and a mask guidance to selectively anonymize face regions.
-While these approaches can produce plausible anonymized faces, their anonymization procedure is either not reversible~\cite{shaheryar2024iddiffuse, kung2025nullface} or reversible only if the original face embeddings are retained~\cite{you2024generation}, which poses a significant security concern.
+Diffusion models (DM)~\cite{ho2020denoising, song2020denoising, rombach2022high} have demonstrated remarkable advances in generative modeling, surpassing GAN in terms of image quality and generation diversity.
+Recent work have applied DM to perform face anonymization.
+Shaheryar {\it et al.}~\cite{shaheryar2024iddiffuse} develop a dual-conditional DM that, using a reference synthetic face as a conditioning, drives the anonymized face toward the synthetic face while preserving identity-irrelevant image features.
+Similarly, You {\it et al.}~\cite{you2024generation} use a latent DM conditioned by two additional face embeddings, one identity and one style embedding.
+These embeddings are used to anonymize the original face.
+Kung {\it et al.}~\cite{kung2025nullface} method includes also a face embeddings guidance and a mask guidance to anonymize face regions selectively.
+While these approaches can produce plausible anonymized faces, their anonymization procedures are either not reversible~\cite{shaheryar2024iddiffuse, kung2025nullface} or reversible only if the original face embeddings are retained~\cite{you2024generation}, which poses a significant security concern and requires additional data.
+Therefore, these methods are either not reversible or do not incorporate secret key conditioning, leaving them vulnerable to unauthorized de-anonymization.
+This absence of cryptographic constraints represents a significant gap in current research.

+In this paper, we propose, to the best of our knowledge, the first diffusion-based reversible anonymization framework that integrates secret-key conditioning.
+Our approach builds upon a pre-trained unconditional DM, requiring neither model retraining nor model-specific modifications.
+The secret key is used to derive a sign-flipping vector that pseudo-randomly flips the components of the Gaussian noise realization for each face.
+To ensure a reversible one-to-one mapping between original and anonymized images, we rely on the deterministic DDIM process~\cite{song2020denoising}.
+Experiments conducted on CelebA-HQ~\cite{karras2017progressive} and LFW~\cite{huang2008labeled} datasets demonstrate that our method achieves both strong anonymization performance and accurate identity recovery through de-anonymization.
+We evaluate robustness against unauthorized de-anonymization attempts and show that successful identity recovery is possible only with the correct secret key, while even a single-bit deviation results in complete de-anonymization failure.